Conflux-Chain/conflux-doc/docs/trace_introduction.md

 ### InternalTransferAction

 The trace is recorded for the balance transfer triggered by internal contracts.
-It includes contract suicide, sponsor replacement (including storage collatoral sponsor and gas sponsor) , and staking.
+It includes contract suicide, sponsor replacement (including storage collateral sponsor and gas sponsor) , and staking.

 ```rust
 pub struct InternalTransferAction {